MaryBamisile/MS-Sentinel-and-MS-Defender-lab/README.md

 # Microsoft Sentinel and Microsoft Defender LAB
 In this lab, I will be walking you through how to make use of Microsoft Defender for cloud and Microsoft Sentinel solution to harden your Azure Virtual machine security and also manage incidents

+<h2>OVERVIEW</h2>

+<p>Microsoft Sentinel is a scalable, cloud-native security information and event management (SIEM) that delivers an intelligent and comprehensive solution for SIEM and security orchestration, automation, and response (SOAR).
+Microsoft Sentinel provides cyberthreat detection, investigation, response, and proactive hunting, with a bird's-eye view across your enterprise.

+<p>Microsoft Sentinel also natively incorporates proven Azure services, like Log Analytics and Logic Apps, and enriches your investigation and detection with AI.
+It uses both Microsoft's threat intelligence stream and also enables you to bring your own threat intelligence.

+<p>Microsoft Defender for Cloud is a cloud-native application protection platform (CNAPP) that is made up of security measures and practices that are designed to protect cloud-based applications from various cyber threats and vulnerabilities. </p>

 <h2>Platform Used</h2>

 - <b>Azure Portal: https://portal.azure.com/</b>